termly/termly-api-docs/src/content/docs/endpoints/websites-get.md

 ]
 ```

 ### Example 3

-Request wit `ids` parameter but value is empty array
+Request with `ids` parameter but value is empty array

 #### Body